canis-major-pita/agapp/README.md

 Basic app for fleet vehicle data monitoring
 Python app using REST API

+Flask is a prerequisite, install to your environment with 'pip install Flask'

+Run program with 'python agapp.py'

 Instructions on use:

 POST to http://localhost:5000/register_sensor with JSON data {"sensor_id": 1, "vin": "VIN123"} to register a sensor.